 The ground floor consists of a several central rooms surrounded by a hallway spanning the entire perimeter.

 The front hallway shows off dioramas of the different traders who did business with Malacca in their heyday: a series of mannequins standing in for Siamese, Gujarati, Javanese, Chinese and Arabian merchants, each wearing costumes peculiar to each group.
-(The mannequins look like they were taken from a department store; one Siamese trader in particular has a disconcertingly Western visage and smile.)
+(The mannequins look like they were taken from a department store; one Siamese trader in particular has a disconcertingly Western visage and smile, see above.)

 Other exhibits along the perimeter hallway show off the headdresses (crowns) of the Sultans of Malaysia; the weapons used by Malay warriors during the Malacca Sultanate; cooking and eating implements used in those days; and recreational activities of the Malays in the 15th century.